 Sit comfortably, preferably somewhere quiet.
 Gently close your eyes and bring your attention to your breath, just as it is.
 Focus on bringing your breath into the area around your heart, and feel the energy there.
 You may even place your hand over your heart or imagine it radiating with light.
 Take several breaths here to stir up feelings of warmth and compassion.

---> This is a great practice to incorporate heart-opening crystals and essential oils, which I share right here!
+This is a great practice to incorporate heart-opening crystals and essential oils, which I share right here!

 May I be happy